-New Pala Financing has been made available in the form of a convertible loan subordinated to the existing Red Kite loan facility, on terms similar to Pala's existing convertible loans as disclosed in Nevada Copper's announcement dated April 5, 2016 except for certain of the terms described below, and adjusted conversion prices for the new \$5 million loan tranche as follows:
+New Pala Financing was made available in the form of a convertible loan subordinated to the existing Red Kite loan facility, on terms described below, and adjusted conversion prices for the new \$5 million loan tranche as follows:

 - interest rate of 12% per annum; - maturity date of December 31, 2018; - arrangement fee of \$200,000 payable out of the loan proceeds; and - conversion price of CAD\$0.90 in respect of the new US\$5 million loan tranche, and interest and fees thereon, being the 15% premium to the average 20-day volume-weighted average price ("VWAP") closing price of the common shares on February 24, 2017, subject to potential adjustment such that the conversion price will not exceed 115% of the subscription price for any equity offering during the next six months.
 The principal loan amount plus accrued and unpaid interest may be converted at such conversion price into common shares of the Corporation at any time up to December 31, 2018 or prior to any voluntary prepayment.